JohnPaul154/mi6-mission-control-web/README.md

 - Arsenal
   - Fully working
 - Profile
-  - Can Edit Details but not pictures
+  - Can edit details but not pictures

 ## Things to do